Umuzi-org/ACN-syllabus/content/projects/data-science-specific/statistical-thinking/_index.md

 - Is the relationship statistically significant?
 Report the appropriate statistic(s) to support your answer.

 13. Calculate the Spearman Rank-Order Correlation Coefficient.
 This test only looks at the _order_ of the categories, not the _values_.
 The Spearman Rank-Order Coefficient is therefore not influenced by non-normality of variables or outliers.
 How do the results of this test compare the results of the Pearson's correlation?

+## Instructions for reviewer

+1. A recruit should be able to find any problems in the dataset without printing out the entire dataset like one would do in an Excel spreadsheet for example.
+One thing to check for is changing the way pandas prints a dataset, things such as pd.set_option( ).

+2. Recruits should understand the difference between a missing value and a NaN value.
+It seems that students use the terminology interchangeably.

+3. Recruits need to be able to make the correct deductions following commands such as .info( ) and .describe( ).
+   Sometimes recruits will use these commands since they know it is required of them, but they are not entirely comfortable with what is presented to them by these commands.

+4. How do recruits answer basic questions such as 'How many countries are represented'.
+If it is a case of endless 'for' loops and 'if' statements then the recruit is not comfortable with the basic functionality which pandas or numpy provides.

+5. Does the recruit clean the dataframe, impute missing values and set the dataframe in a neat order at the beginning of the project.
+If not, the recruit will continue to create sub-dataframes for each question to follow.
+This is bad practice.

+6. Recruits should be comfortable in answering questions such as 'Who are the top and bottom five countries in terms of CO2 emissions in 1990, and what are their emissions' using standard pandas functionality such as .nlargest( ), .contains( ), .groupby( ).
+When recruits don't understand how to use these functions as a collective they revert to things such as printing out an entire dataframe or finding the answer through a series of loops.

+7. Any plots that are to be done should be neat and easily readable.
+The plot must have a heading, the labels should be in bold, the x and y axes should make sense (Multipliers should be added if necessary).

+8. Most recruits have no problem in calculating the standard error or the standard deviation in the mean, however, when they have to explain their findings they find it difficult to do so since they do not thoroughly grasp the underlying statistical concepts, or they have forgotten their true meaning since they last studied the topic.

+9. Pearson coefficient, Spearman coefficient, correlation coefficient, p-value, Null hypothesis and Alternative hypothesis.
+   This is where most recruits have major difficulty.
+They can find the answers to the questions through the code easy enough, but they cannot clearly and simply explain what these terms mean and how they all work together, when to accept or reject a Null hypothesis, if the p-value is small, but the Null hypothesis is stated not as a negative but as a positive, should I still reject the Null hypothesis?
+These are the kind of questions recruits should be comfortable to answer.